podlove/html5-audio-driver/README.md

 ## Handled HTML5 Quirks and Limitations (the nasty part :/)

 HTML5 audio was a needed addition to get rid of the flash hell.
 Although it is already multiple years implemented in all the different browsers each implementation has it's flaws.
-If you dive deeper into the topic I recommend you the [following article](https://24ways.org/2010/the-state-of-html5-audio).
+If you want to dive deeper into the topic I recommend you the [following article](https://24ways.org/2010/the-state-of-html5-audio).

 ### Play Action